department-of-veterans-affairs/vets-design-system-documentation/src/_about/designers/creating-components.md

 All colors should be pulled from the variables in the VADS Figma file.

+* **All color combinations much pass color contrast at the following sizes and ratios.**
+  * All text of 20px or smaller has a 4.5:1 contrast ratio to its background (or better)
+  * All text of 20px or larger has a 3:1 contrast ratio to its background (or better)
+  * Non-text elements have a 3:1 contrast ratio to their background and to neighboring elements (or better)
 * **Use variable tokens (NOT primitive) for colors.** To find variable tokens, look under libraries when you select the color menu and scroll past the primitives collection to find tokens.

 {% include component-example.html alt="VADS color token panel in Figma." file="/images/about/designers/figma/colors.png" caption="Be sure to scroll past the primitives to get to the VADS color tokens." %}